MaxRandle/spacex_iss_docking_simulator_script/README.md

 Open the developer console on your browser.

 Step #4:
 Paste the contents of script.js into the console and hit enter.

-Step #5:
+If it worked you should get a new button in the top left of your screen labelled "A"

-Watch the script autonomously dock with the ISS.
+Step #5: Click the button to toggle the autopilot and watch the script autonomously dock with the ISS.